The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 “As supple as it is subtle,” the book has been “the imaginative mind of the Enlightenment, the inventive mind of the Industrial Revolution, even the subversive mind of Modernism,” wrote Carr.

-Over time, as the mental circuits devoted to constant online multitasking strengthen, the circuits used for reading and concentration erode.
-The altered brain consequently finds it more difficult to concentrate and read deeply — as numerous studies in subsequent years have shown.11
+The altered brain consequently finds it more challenging to concentrate and read deeply — as numerous studies in subsequent years have shown.10

-The diffusion of smartphones has accelerated this process.
+writes a weekly long-form essay at his Substack and hosts a weekly podcast conversation with journalists, intellectuals, and authors.]In 2020, in the updated introduction to the tenth-anniversary edition of The Shallows, Carr argued that digital technologies, driven by smartphones, were making people even more distracted and less focused.
 “It’s common today, even more so than ten years ago, to think of knowledge as something that surrounds us, something we swim through to consume, like sea creatures in plankton-filled waters,” he wrote.

 I started by writing out a very long password in a notebook so that when logging on to Twitter or Facebook, I had to do so with a specific intention and purpose.
 On the latter platform, I also pared down my list of "friends" from more than 800 to just sixty-five, half of whom were relatives.